sathomas/jsDataV.is/src/text/ch3/02-small-multiples.md

 ### Step 4: Establish a Default Style for the Charts

-If we don't like the sparklines library's default style, it's easy to change it using an options object like below.
+If we don't like the sparklines library's default style, it's easy to change it using an options object, as shown next.
 The object is the second parameter to the `sparkline()` function, and here it changes the color for the charts and disables the highlights on the minimum, maximum, and final values.
 The first parameter, the string `'html'`, indicates to the library that the data is already present in our <span class="smcp">HTML</span>.

 ``` {.javascript .numberLines}
 $('.sparkline').sparkline('html',{